UK APD - The Ultimate Guide

 If you have flights from Northern Ireland, you might be interested to know that direct long-haul flights from Northern Ireland are zero-rated.

-Those are flights where the passenger starts the journey in Northern Ireland and where the first (and maybe only) part of the journey ends in a country or territory assigned to destination band B. Any other flights from Northern Ireland, e.g. flights ending in a band A destination or (indirect) long-haul flights to band B destinations where the passenger connects at a band A airport, are treated like any other departure from the UK.
+Those are flights where the passenger starts the journey in Northern Ireland and where the first (and maybe only) part of the journey ends in a country or territory assigned to destination band B or C. Any other flights from Northern Ireland, e.g. flights ending in a band A destination or (indirect) long-haul flights to band B or C destinations where the passenger connects at another UK airport or band A airport, are treated like any other departure from the UK.

 UK APD is charged on passenger transport services provided in fixed-wing aircraft with a MTOW of more than 5.7 tonnes (12,500 lbs).
 Taxed are both commercial and non-commercial flights.